Lomita, California: 2010

+Mapping L.A.

+Mapping L.A. reported that in 2000, Mexican (19.4%) and German (10.3%) were the most common ancestries.
+Mexico (35.0%) and Korea (11.2%) were the most common foreign places of birth.

 Government and infrastructure

 Fire protection in Lomita is provided by the Los Angeles County Fire Department with ambulance transport by McCormick Ambulance.

 The Los Angeles County Sheriff's Department (LASD) operates the Lomita Station in Lomita.

 The Los Angeles County Department of Health Services operates the Torrance Health Center in Harbor Gateway, Los Angeles, near Torrance and serving Lomita.